 112. Tara DAVENPORT, “Southeast Asian Approaches to Maritime Boundaries” (2014) 4 Asian Journal of International Law 309 at 347.

 113. Tatsushi ARAI, Shihoko GOTO, and Zheng WANG, eds., “Clash of National Identities: China, Japan, and the East China Sea Territorial Dispute” Wilson Center (February 2013), online: Wilson Center <https://www.wilsoncenter.org/sites/default/files/asia_china_seas_web.pdf>; Asian Maritime Transparency Initiative, “East China Sea Tensions: Approaching a Slow Boil” (14 April 2016), online: Asian Maritime Transparency Initiative <https://amti.csis.org/east-china-sea-tensions/>.

 114. CHESTERMAN, Simon, “The International Court of Justice in Asia: Interpreting the Temple of Preah Vihear Case” (2015) 5 Asian Journal of International Law 1 ; BUNDY, Rodman R., “Asian Perspectives on Inter-State Litigation” in Klein, supra note 106 at 148.

 115. Official Records of the Third United Nations Conference on the Law of the Sea, Vol. V (United Nations publication, Sales No. E. 76.
 V. 8).

 * PhD Candidate, Faculty of Law, University of Cambridge.

 Email your librarian or administrator to recommend adding this journal to your organisation's collection.

-* Views captured on Cambridge Core between 12th January 2017 - 19th March 2018.
+* Views captured on Cambridge Core between 12th January 2017 - 14th August 2018.
 This data will be updated every 24 hours.